Ruling out models of vector dark matter in asymptotically safe quantum gravity: Introduction

-In the present paper, we explore this general idea in the context of asymptotically safe quantum gravity and WIMP dark matter.
+In the present paper, we explore this general idea in the context of asymptotically safe quantum gravity and weakly interacting massive particle (WIMP) dark matter.

-We have compelling evidence from cosmological and astrophysical observations ranging from the CMB to dwarf galaxies~\cite{Planck:2018vyg,Zwicky:1933ren,Rubin:1983tro} that the majority of the matter density in the Universe is non-baryonic DM with no particle candidates in the Standard Model (SM) able to account for this DM content.
+We have compelling evidence from cosmological and astrophysical observations ranging from the cosmic microwave background to dwarf galaxies~\cite{Planck:2018vyg,Zwicky:1933ren,Rubin:1983tro} that the majority of the matter density in the Universe is nonbaryonic DM with no particle candidates in the Standard Model (SM) able to account for this DM content.
 The most studied DM particle candidate has been the WIMP.
-However, the WIMP paradigm has become highly challenged by the absence of expected WIMP signals in DM particle search experiments -- both direct, indirect and collider experiment~\cite{ Billard:2021uyg,Cooley:2022ufh,ATLAS:2022hsp,Kalinowski:2022fot,CMS:2022sfl,CMS:2018fux}.
-Therefore it is now highly motivated to study the remaining parts of the WIMP parameter space as well as alternatives to the WIMP paradigm and in particular new ways to constrain the vast parameter space of such alternative paradigms.
+However, the WIMP paradigm has become highly challenged by the absence of expected WIMP signals in DM particle search experiments; both direct, indirect, and collider experiment~\cite{ Billard:2021uyg,Cooley:2022ufh,ATLAS:2022hsp,Kalinowski:2022fot,CMS:2022sfl,CMS:2018fux}.
+Therefore, there is now high motivation to study the remaining parts of the WIMP parameter space as well as alternatives to the WIMP paradigm and in particular new ways to constrain the vast parameter space of such alternative paradigms.